JonathanAlvarez/AWS-Polly-for-SpeechChat/README.md

-# Twitch TTS Browser Extention
+# Twitch TTS Browser Extension
 Reads out twitch chat from the popout window, e.g. https://www.twitch.tv/popout/kof_readie/chat.
 Here is some stuff you can do with Brian: https://gist.github.com/5E7EN/1fa2fd5edd7e0ee1b5606ba6cf6c2a1c
-This should update automatically as the extention injects the javascript in this github repository to the twitch chat page.
+This should update automatically as the extension injects the javascript in this github repository to the twitch chat page.

 **If you notice that the TTS isn't working then go [here](https://api.streamelements.com/kappa/v2/speech?voice=Brian&text=Verifying%20that%20I%27m%20not%20a%20bot) and prove that you are not a robot.**

 ## **Installation:**
-### Method 1 - CRX web extention:
+### Method 1 - CRX web extension:
-This is the easiest method to use, go and download my latest [release](https://github.com/kOFReadie/Twitch-TTS-Browser-Extention/releases/) and then open it in your browser.
+This is the easiest method to use, go and download my latest [release](https://github.com/kOFReadie/Twitch-TTS-Browser-Extension/releases/) and then open it in your browser.
-If it disallows the installation then proceed to [method 2](#method-2---script-manager-extention).
+If it disallows the installation then proceed to [method 2](#method-2---script-manager-extension).

-### Method 2 - Script manager extention:
+### Method 2 - Script manager extension:
-Go ahead and install a script manager extention of your choice e.g. [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey-beta/gcalenpjmijncebpfijmoaglllgpjagf).
+Go ahead and install a script manager extension of your choice e.g. [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey-beta/gcalenpjmijncebpfijmoaglllgpjagf).
-Then create a new script and paste this code into the file (if useing Tampermonkey, other extentions may differ slightly).
+Then create a new script and paste this code into the file (if using Tampermonkey, other extensions may differ slightly).
 ```js
 // ==UserScript==
 // @name         Twitch TTS